 You can use your own commands for this game, but it’s a bit like the game Red Light, Green Light that you may have played as a kid.
 All you have to do is use your “stop” command, whether it’s “stay,” “red,” or something else, at various times throughout the walk, then use your “go” command to keep moving.
 If your dog successfully stops and goes as you command, give them lots of praise and rewards.
 This game will keep your dog thinking, you’ll have a command to use to stop before crossing streets, and you’ll be able to practice some commands that may help if you need to avoid another dog or animal on your walk.

 4. Follow The Leader

-This is a fun game for letting your dog know that you’re in charge of the walk and will keep him thinking about where you’re going in the face of distractions.
+This is a fun game for letting your dog know that you’re in charge of the walk and will keep them thinking about where you’re going in the face of distractions.
 Follow The Leader is easiest to play in a park or field where you can change directions easily.
 All you have to do to play is never head exactly where your dog is leading.
-If he walks in front of you, change your direction, even slightly, so that he has to keep his attention on where you’re going instead.
-It will keep him thinking and focusing on you.
+If they walk in front of you, change your direction, even slightly, so that they have to keep their attention on where you’re going instead.

 5. Faster, Slower, Stop